indiqusdocs/apiculus/docs/Administration/BillingandFinancials/CreatingCreditNotesinBulk.md

     - Product model 2-2
     - Product model 2-3

-On creation, the account owners of the linked invoices will be notified of the credit note(s).
+Upon creation, the account owners of the linked invoices will be notified of the credit note(s).